 Objectives: The goal of this course is to give students hands-on learning of current techniques in the purification and characterization of enzymes to demonstrate fundamental principles that are utilized in modern Biochemistry and Molecular Biology research laboratories.
 Practical skills taught include micropipetting, basic solution preparation, isolating crude enzyme extracts, and performing standard activity assays.
-Advanced experiments with Green Fluorescent Protein include Ni+2-NTA affinity chromatography, protein detection using Bradford and spectrophotometric assays, SDS-PAGE separation, Western Blot analysis, and enzyme kinetics.
+Advanced experiments with Green Fluorescent Protein and Lactate Dehydrogenase include Ni+2-NTA affinity chromatography, protein detection using Bradford and spectrophotometric assays, SDS-PAGE separation, Western Blot analysis, enzyme kinetics, and basic clinical biochemistry assays.
 Each laboratory experience builds or interconnects with the others and seeks a balance between biological content and conceptual understanding.